Kruithne/KrameWork7/examples/MailExample.md

 ```
 > **Note**: Attachments are indexed by their basename, thus two files with the same basename cannot be added.
 Attempting to do this will throw a `DuplicateAttachmentException`.
 ### Removing
-To remove an attachment, simply call `removeFile(file)`, where `file` is either the name of the file, the full path, or a `File` object.
+To remove an attachment, simply call `removeFile(file)`, where `file` is either the name of the file, the full path, or a `AttachmentFile` object.
 ```php
 $mail = new Mail();
 $mail->attachFile('attachments/ducks.jpg')->attachFile('attachments/horses.jpg');